 We aim to focus on: how to enhance the location based musical album listening experience?

 And as sub categories, we should identify carefully the potential circumstances in which these modes of listening occur.
-Based on the app designs, focus group and field experiments we aim to provide a consistent case, contributing to designs of future realities within the urban and entertainment realms.
+Based on the app designs, focus group and field experiments we aim to provide a consistent case, contributing to designs for future realities, within the urban and entertainment realms.

 This research project received very positive reviews from the Prof Dr Michael Bull and Prof Dr Thor Magnusson at the University of Sussex (England) for future developments.

-OBS: This independent research, which aim to contribute for the field of speculative design, interaction design [mobile media]; Internet of things and embodiment of space (via wearables in outdoor urban areas) was my PhD topic which I didn’t proceed for lack of funding from Brazilian Government.
+OBS: This independent research, which aim to contribute for the field of speculative design, interaction design [mobile media]; Internet of things and embodiment of space (via wearables in outdoor urban areas) was my PhD topic, accepted by Prof Dr Michael Bull and Prof Dr Thor Magnusson at the University of Sussex (England), which the author couldn’t proceed for lack of funding from Brazilian Government.